Path of Exile Betrayal: Farming Syndicate Encounters for Loot

 Once you have your branch and rewards chosen, it’s time to get down to business.

 Once you’ve got your unwanted Branches blocked, the majority of your Encounters will be of your chosen Branch. then start getting your other members into position and ranking them up.
 Each member that gets to Rank 3 has their rewards doubled.
 And while this will make Safehouse runs more challenging, the increased rewards are often worth it.
 And if stacking tons of Rank 3 members into a Safehouse is too hard, just work within your ability and find a number of Rank 3 members that works for you and your build.
+You can use the image below to figure out where to place what members.
+Most POE players will target Research and Intervention, while blocking Fortification and Transportation.

 Once you have the members you want in place in your Branch, remember to use the guide linked above to find the rewards you want, you can start farming Encounters belonging to that Branch to gain Intel.
 Once you’ve maxed out Intel on Intervention, or your chosen Branch, run only those Safehouses and start farming some fat loot.
+Here are some general recommendations for what to look for:

 Tips and Tricks